The Gala that recognizes human rights, Indigenous rights, equity and social justice work.

 Established in 2005 by Labour Community Services and the Equity Committee of Toronto & York Region Labour Council, the Bromley L. Armstrong Award commemorates the legacy of the late Dr. Bromley Lloyd Armstrong’s commitment to human rights and anti-discrimination.

 Purchase your tickets or sponsorship package to attend the biggest night of the year, and celebrate with the 2026 Bromley L. Armstrong Award recipients!
+Email [email protected].

-TICKETS AND SPONSORSHIP PACKAGES
+SPONSORSHIP PACKAGES AND TICKETS

 Click here or the booklet below for full ticket and sponsorship package details.